Choosing the Right 3PF Partner

 Finding the right partner should not be a daunting task.
 However, if you are a brand that is positioned for growth and expansion you should be looking for some key qualifications in a 3PF.
 Below is a short list of things to consider as you migrate through the selection process:

-Accuracy.
 Be sure the partner clearly understands the specifics behind your brand’s order management process.
-Every last detail must be taken into account including number of orders, average units per order, receipt of single SKU cartons vs. mixed SKUs, reserve and forward pick space requirements, inventory accuracy, back order processing, returns, etc. Having all the details at their fingertips will allow 3PF partners to provide an accurate assessment of pricing and service level expectations.
+Every last detail must be taken into account including the number of orders, average units per order, receipt of single SKU cartons vs. mixed SKUs, reserve and forward pick space requirements, inventory accuracy, backorder processing, returns, etc. Having all the details at their fingertips will allow 3PF partners to provide an accurate assessment of pricing and service level expectations.

 Service Level Metrics